syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Formulas.md

 }
 {% endhighlight %}
 {% endtabs %}

+A complete working example to access calculated value of a formula in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Create%20and%20Edit%20Formulas/Calculated%20Value).

 Apart from __CalculatedValue__ property, the evaluated values can be accessed as **bool**, **DateTime** and **double** data types.
 To obtain updated values of these types, **CalculatedValue** property must be called in prior.